Thoughtcrime: Crimestop

-In the Newspeak vocabulary, the word crimestop denotes the citizen's instinctive desire to rid himself of unwanted, incorrect thoughts (personal and political), the discovery of which, by the Thinkpol, would lead to detection and arrest, transport to and interrogation at Miniluv (Ministry of Love).
+In the Newspeak vocabulary, the word crimestop denotes eliminating oneself of unwanted, incorrect thoughts (personal and political), the discovery of which, by the Thinkpol, could lead to detection, arrest, and interrogation at Miniluv (the Ministry of Love).
 The protagonist, Winston Smith, describes crimestop as a conscious process of self-imposed cognitive dissonance:

 The mind should develop a blind spot whenever a dangerous thought presented itself.
 The process should be automatic, instinctive.
 Crimestop, they called it in Newspeak. ...
 He set to work to exercise himself in crimestop.
 He presented himself with propositions—'the Party says the Earth is flat', 'the Party says that ice is heavier than water'—and trained himself in not seeing or not understanding the arguments that contradicted them.

 Moreover, from the perspective of Oceania's principal enemy of the state, in the history book The Theory and Practice of Oligarchical Collectivism, Emmanuel Goldstein said that:

 Crimestop means the faculty of stopping short, as though by instinct, at the threshold of any dangerous thought.
 It includes the power of not grasping analogies, of failing to perceive logical errors, of misunderstanding the simplest arguments if they are inimical to Ingsoc, and of being bored or repelled by any train of thought which is capable of leading in a heretical direction.
 Crimestop, in short, means protective stupidity.

 Contemporary English usage

-In contemporary English usage, the word thoughtcrime describes the personal beliefs that are contrary to the accepted norms of society; thus thoughtcrime describes the theological practices of disbelief and idolatry, and the rejection of an ideology.
+In contemporary English usage, the word thoughtcrime describes personal beliefs that are contrary to the accepted norms of society; thus thoughtcrime describes the theological practices of disbelief and idolatry, and the rejection of an ideology.

-Wrongthink emerged in 2014 on the US alt-right in a subreddit called r/SRSSucks, an anti-political-correctness community and use of the term increased in 2017 after James Damore was let go by Google for publishing that women were biologically unsuited to coding.
+A similar term, wrongthink, was used in 2014 on the US alt-right in a subreddit called r/SRSSucks, an anti-political-correctness community and use of the term increased in 2017 after James Damore was terminated from Google for a memo in which he claimed that disparities between men and women in coding might be partly attributable to biology.

-In 2024, Wrongthink was used on the far right platform Rumble (company) and as an alt-facebook.
+In 2023, Wrongthink was used on the video platform Rumble and as the name for a social media platform.

 Analogy in Iran

-Various groups such as human rights organizations, journalists and activists have likened the Iranian regime, along with the IRIB and IRGC, to an Orwellian government.
+Various groups such as human rights organizations, journalists, and activists have likened the Iranian regime, along with the IRIB and IRGC, to an Orwellian government.
 This sentiment is due to reports of the Iranian government distributing death sentences for the crime of "advertising against the holy system".
-“Zabane eghelab”, an Iranian phrase that translates to “tongue of revolution”, is used to describe the rhetoric used by the government to maintain ideological dominance over the population and is often compared to newspeak.
+"Zabane eghelab", an Iranian phrase that translates to "tongue of revolution", is used to describe the rhetoric used by the government to maintain ideological dominance over the population and is often compared to newspeak.